 Dark Chocolate makes you happy

-In moderation if you consume 2 squares of dark chocolate every day you can continue to be healthy as well as fit for long period of time.
+In moderation, if you consume 2 squares of dark chocolate every day you can continue to be healthy as well as fit for a long period of time.

-“Note to self- Eat lots of Chocolate when times get rough, and eat even more when times are great.”
+“Note to self- Eat lots of Chocolate when times get rough and eat even more when times are great.”
 So always keep a smile on your face, a rainbow in your heart and some dark chocolate on hand!
-To make a healthy lifestyle choices click here.
+To make healthy lifestyle choices click here.